 The political crisis erupted when the president sacked three cabinet ministers and suspended parliament while Wickremesinghe was on a government visit to the United States.

 Kumaratunga also taking control of state media and suspending parliament.

 She has accused Wickremesinghe and the Norwegian facilitators of making too many concessions with Tamil rebels during peace efforts.

 A Norwegian-brokered cease fire has been in force since February last year, but peace talks stalled in April 2003.

 Kumaratunga has maintained that she has no plans to resume hostilities with the rebels -- formally known as the Liberation Tigers of Tamil Eelam.

-The rebels have been fighting for 20 years for a separate state in the country's north and east for the Sri Lanka's Tamil minority.
+The LTTE have been fighting for 20 years for a separate state in the country's north and east for the Sri Lanka's Tamil minority.
 More than 60,000 people have been killed in the civil war.